For You: The Couple

-I have a passion for couples work because I believe that the more love and connection that we experience in our partnered relationships, the more capable we are of helping to a better world.
-Couples work is exciting, energizing and fulfilling for me because it is working with the power of two!
+I have a passion for couples’ work because I believe that the more love and connection that we experience in our partnered relationships, the better everything will go.
+It’s rewarding to witness the changes and insights when two people are committed to getting better at love.

 If we are open to growing new adaptive patterns, our brains actually change and heal from old attachment wounds.
 This relationship therapy work teaches us how to avoid going round and round in defensive power struggles that entrench our insecurities, disconnection and pain.
 It is just amazing what can happen when we become more aware of ourselves in our relationships with others.

 So, no matter how successful you already are at work, at play or at home, you & your partner can get better at doing love.
 These are skills of loving well that are not taught at school, nor in church, or more often than not, not in our families of origin either.
 And even those coping styles we learn growing up in our families can use a little fine-tuning sometimes as we progress through our lives.

 But with the help of the right tools, with which we can communicate our needs, understand our feelings, and hear and respond to our partner’s needs and feelings, we can make amazing changes in our current love relationships.
 Gaining better intimacy, authenticity, creativity and emotional freedom start from where you are right now.
 This is the perfect moment in time to have a go at being better at love, and thereby better at life.

 Certainly, life can be challenging in the early parenting and career-building years.
 Dealing with the balance of dual work and home schedules, while coping with time and financial pressures, is not easy.
 My job is to help couples make sense of it all and to develop better lifestyle habits that help you to align with each other rather than pull you apart.
 I believe that it is actually quite easy to start to love someone better simply by opening your heart.
 But you also need to love the life that you are living creatively together in order for your love to sustain the tests of time.